"... Painting with frequencies"

-His unique style of music has inspired and influenced countless listeners and artists from around the world.
+His unique style of music has inspired many discerning listeners from around the world.

-As a guitarist, composer and producer, he has been a pioneering figure who, from the early 1990’s in the UK, experimented with Asian influenced sounds that were later to become part of the international ‘Asian Underground’ movement.
+As a guitarist, composer and producer, he has been a pioneering figure who experimented with technology & Asian sounds, working with bhangra artists and then as part of the ‘Asian Underground’ movement.

-During the early 80’s, Rehmi studied and played guitar with local funk, rock and reggae bands before joining Saxophonist Andy Hamilton’s Jazz band as a rhythm guitarist.
+During the early 80’s, Rehmi studied and played guitar with local funk, rock and reggae bands before joining Saxophonist Andy Hamilton’s Jazz band.
 A few thousand chops later and with guitar in hand, he explored the burgeoning bhangra scene as a session player and soon was in high demand.

 In the early 90’s, Rehmi went back into education to study Education and Music at Birmingham City University/Birmingham Conservatoire where he had the opportunity to study composition and play guitar with Indo Jazz fusion composer John Mayer.

 After a short time in the teaching profession, Rehmi went back into music full time and became heavily involved in studio recording.
 He began to incorporate all of the sounds, rhythms, and styles he heard into his own music and found himself getting more and more into technology.
-Progressing from tape machines to computers, he eventually designed and built his own studio space which developed into a music production hub.
+Progressing from tape machines to computers, he eventually designed and built his own studio space which developed into a music production hub aka the MoodLab Studio.

-Retreating underground into a studio-hideout, Rehmi concocted symphonies of sound with machines.
-His 1996 appearance on London’s Nation Records with the track is it legal was met with great acclaim.
+Retreating underground into a studio-hideout, Rehmi concocted symphonies of sound with old and new recording equipment.
+His 1996 appearance on London’s Nation Records with the track 'is it legal' was met with great acclaim.
 It was followed with his debut E.P’s THE FUSIONIST and SKRUTINIZER in 1997, and then his critically hailed 1998 debut album MINDFILTER, the 1999 follow-up, MERA THERAPY, then RAAG DIGITAAL in 2000.

 Then followed a publishing deal with Peter Gabriel’s Real World Works and album INVISIBLE RAIN in 2001 for US label Shakti Records (Narada/EMI) and, in 2004, THE WARM CHILL for New York label Dharma moon.
-In 2006, he produced and co-wrote the RHYTHM OF LIFE album with artist Emilia Sosa for NY label 5 Points Records and in 2009, Long Tale Recordings re-packaged the Warm Chill album with new artwork and an additional track and released it as the Axis of Ignorance album.
+In 2009, Long Tale Recordings re-packaged the Warm Chill album with new artwork and re-released it as the Axis of Ignorance album.

-And has also played his music at venues across the world … including a fashion show in Paris, Art exhibitions and clubs in London, performances at Glastonbury festival, the Eden Project for Womad, festivals and concerts in Spain, Switzerland, Austria and New York ... blah blah blah and much more.
+And Rehmi has also played his music at venues across the world … including fashion shows in Paris, Art exhibitions and clubs in London, performances at Glastonbury festival, the Eden Project for Womad, festivals and concerts in Spain, Switzerland, Austria and New York ... and much more.